emberjs/rfcs/text/0000-deprecate-evented-mixin.md

 ## Unresolved questions

-Can this process be somwhat automated by providing a codemod?
+Can this process be somewhat automated by providing a codemod?